klittle314/COVID_control_chart_app/README.md

 ## Authors
 Kevin Little outlined the basic design and wrote most of the core functions; Mason DeCammillis built subtantial parts of the Shiny interface; Emily Jones contributed functionality and participated with Lynda Finn to suggest enhancements to the initial design.

+## Acknowledgements
+Lloyd Provost, Shannon Provost, Rocco Perla, and Gareth Parry reviewed this applications and offered corrections and guidance that have improved the design and function.

+## License
+This project is licensed under the MIT License -- see the LICENSE.md file for details.